statamic-rad-pack/wp-import/README.md

-# Statamic WP Import
+# Statamic WP Import has been replaced

-> Statamic WP Import can import simple content from your WP site.

-Note: This addon works in conjunction with a [WordPress plugin](https://github.com/jezzdk/wordpress-to-statamic-exporter).
+**If you are looking for a way to import your content and data from WordPress to Statamic, head to the [Official Importer](https://github.com/statamic/importer) project.**

 ## Note

-This is a rough addon the Rad Pack inherited from [@jezzdk](https://github.com/jezzdk).
-It's based on the v2 method of generating a JSON file with a separate WP plugin, which isn't ideal, but should still be functional.

-We're open to PRs and collaboration, though the Statamic Core Team is working on a different approach that will likely replace this in the near future.
+Statamic WP Import can import simple content from your WP site in conjunction with a [WordPress plugin](https://github.com/jezzdk/wordpress-to-statamic-exporter).

 ## Features